 16. What should be included in the minutes?

 Details are delineated in Administrative Regulation 2511, the Governance Document, section “Communications and Operations”.
 For example, the minutes should include the names of all who attended the meeting, as well as a list of those members who were absent.

 Minutes should reflect what actions have been decided and record motions put to a vote.
 Recording the opinions of members in minutes is not recommended.

 The College Executive Committee will refer to the committee’s minutes when considering approval of all items.

 17. What happens to the minutes after a meeting?

 It is the committee chair’s responsibility to forward minutes and action items to the Governance Office via email.
 The Governance Office compiles all the minutes that have been forwarded each month and posts them online.
-The Governance Office Coordinator presents action items for approval to the Campus Executive Committee in the form of a Consent Calendar.
+The Governance Office Coordinator presents action items for approval to the College Executive Committee in the form of a Consent Calendar.
 A schedule for reporting motions and minutes is forwarded to chairs and minutes each month.

 18. How can I find out what happened at a specific governance meeting?